iotdetective/casecapture-osint-agency-edition/README.md

 ## Disclaimer

 CaseCapture OSINT is intended for lawful, authorized use.
+Consult with your agency policy on proper use, authorization, and implementation of software or browser extensions.
+The source code is open for inspection to allow forensic experts to validate and confirm tool operation, the repository author offers no warranty or guarantee as to operation or use. **AI WARNING:** Artificial intelligence was utilized to help create and maintain these packages.

 Users are responsible for complying with: